 The Software Sustainability Institute's inaugural Research Software Camp is underway, starting with a keynote talk on the Social Model of Inaccessibility.

 Chris Hartgerink (Liberate Science) will deliver the keynote talk at our Research Software Camp on research accessibility.
 Register for the free live Q&A which follows.

-The Software Sustainability Institute presents its inaugural Research Software Camp on research accessibility, from Monday 22 February to Friday 5 March 2021.
-This is a free online event encompassing live sessions, web resources (such as guides), and social media activities.
+The Software Sustainability Institute presented its inaugural Research Software Camp on research accessibility, from Monday 22 February to Friday 5 March 2021.
+This free online event encompassed live sessions, web resources (such as guides), and social media activities.